From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

 Decompose the augmented state $\xi_t$ into the nominal part and error part:

-Here we utilized that the $\xi^{\mathrm{e}}_t$ is independent of $\xi^{\mathrm{z}}_t$ and $\nu_t$ and it has zero mean.
+where we utilized that $\xi^{\mathrm{e}}_t$ is independent of $\xi^{\mathrm{z}}_t$ and $\nu_t$ and it has zero mean.
 Next, we utilize the bounds~\eqref{eq:nu_bound}, \eqref{eq:xiz_bound} to derive a bound on the average cost incurred by the nominal dynamics: